vic-sem-2018/syllabus/VicSemSyllabus2018.md

 ###Assignments

 #### Outline and discussion facilitation
-Four times during semester you will be responsible – in pairs - for facilitating discussion of the week’s material, including (but not at all limited to) all readings, seminar papers, close readings, critical summaries, and research exercises.
+Twice during semester you will be responsible – in pairs - for facilitating discussion of the week’s material, including (but not at all limited to) all readings, seminar papers, close readings, critical summaries, and research exercises.
 Please plan to read the week’s